aray7612354654654/Art-Store-Art-ePortfolio/README.md

 # Art-Store-ePortfolio
-## A site to display and sell my art that doubles as a portfolio project.
+## *A site to display and sell my art that doubles as a resume project.*

 ### Frontend